 When I work with parents, I often encourage them to take the stance of curiosity instead of judgment.

 Teenagers usually operate from the emotion-inducing part of the brain, the limbic system.
-That’s ok, but I encourage them to spend some to develop logical thinking skills as well.
+That’s ok, but I encourage them to spend some to develop logical thinking skills as a brain development as well.

 Getting a teen to think for themselves helps them to figure out the question of “who am I apart from who my parents say I am.”